 After creating a bridal shower banner for my niece, I thought, “Why not make a pennant banner for every holiday?”
 Now, I’m an unstoppable, banner-making machine!
-Today, I’m going to tell you how to make a fall banner for your home with free SVG files for Cricut and Cameo users.
+Today, I’m going to tell you how to make a fall banner using my free banner SVG files for Cricut and Cameo users.

 This post contains affiliate links, and I will be compensated if you make a purchase after clicking on my links.
 For more information, please see my disclosures.